pbv/codex/doc/USER-GUIDE.md

 :     Haskell file with QuickCheck specification (generators and properties);
 defaults to the page filename with the extension replaced by `.hs`.

-`maxSuccess`
+`qc-max-success`

-:     Number of tests to run.
+:     Number of QuickCheck tests to run.

-`maxSize`
+`qc-max-size`

-:     Maximum size for generated test data.
+:     Maximum size for QuickCheck generated test data.

-`maxDiscardRatio`
+`qc-max-discard`

-:     For conditional generators: the maximum number of discarded tests per successful test before giving up.
+:     For QuickCheck conditional generators: the maximum number of discarded tests per successful test before giving up.

-`randSeed`
+`seed`

-:     Integer seed value for pseudo-random data generation;
+:     Integer seed value for QuickCheck pseudo-random data generation;
 use if you want to ensure reproducibility of tests.

-### `hspec`

-Test Haskell code using the Hspec library.
-TODO: write documentation for this tester.

 ### `quiz`